 The maximum amount payable in respect of all injuries suffered by the participant as a consequence of a single incident is $171,000.

-You can download our Sporting injuries benefits table below to see the full list of types of benefits.
+You can download our Sporting injuries benefits and payments guide below to see the full list of types of benefits.